fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 People will see Jahannam.

-ibn Abbas said that Judgement Day is a very very long day. it will feel like many many lifetimes. ibn Abbas said to the Harajite that the punishment willl be in stages.
+Ibn Abbas said that Judgement Day is a very very long day.
+It will feel like many many lifetimes. ibn Abbas said to the Harajite that the punishment willl be in stages.

 Shahid will be resurrected with their scars red as blood and they will smell of musk.

 People who died in ihram will be resurrected in ihram.

-Arrogant people will be resurrected as small as ants.
+Arrogant people will be resurrected small as ants.

 People will be recognized for what they used to do in this dunya.
 The one who made athan will be known.

-People will resurrected naked and later some of people will be clothed.
+People will be resurrected naked and later some of people will be clothed.

 The first to come out of the grave is prophet Muhammad SAW.
 The first to be clothed will be Ibrahim AS.